-Because the landscape for COVID-19 is variable by region, the school is developing on-campus health and safety levels.
-To accomplish our goals for remaining on campus, our school will start in Level 3, with the highest restrictions and physical distancing expectations.
+Because the landscape for COVID-19 is variable by region, the school has developed on-campus health and safety levels.
+To accomplish our goals for remaining on campus, our school began the year in Level 3, with the highest restrictions and physical distancing expectations.
 In mid-September, we moved to Level 2, with many health and safety restrictions continuing in effect.
-Our hope is that through the course of the fall term and year, we will be able to move into lower levels of mitigation, which would allow for the easing of restrictions for our community.
-To help slow the spread and transmission of COVID-19, the Level 3 restrictions for the start of school will include the following:
+Our hope is that through the course of the year, we will be able to move into lower levels of mitigation, which would allow for the easing of restrictions for our community.
+To help slow the spread and transmission of COVID-19, restrictions include the following:

-The school will adhere to Pennsylvania and CDC guidance regarding face coverings.
-All students, faculty, and staff will be required to wear a mask at all times when indoors, except when eating, sleeping, or in a family group on a dormitory floor.
-There will be information on the proper use, removal, and care of face masks when students arrive on campus.
+The school is adhering to Pennsylvania and CDC guidance regarding face coverings.
+All students, faculty, and staff are required to wear a mask at all times when indoors, except when eating, sleeping, in their dorm rooms, or in their "circles."
+Information on the proper use, removal, and care of face masks can be found widely on campus.

 While the world has adopted the term “social distancing” when referring to the six-feet-apart rule, we want to make it clear to our students that the “social” aspect of school will be just as important had this been a year with no pandemic.
 We want our students to interact, laugh, share stories, and discuss the happenings of the day.
 Going forward, our community will use the term “physical distancing” instead.
 While we must remain physically at a distance to protect our community, we will still be social.
 In fact, we encourage it!
-While in Level 3, students will be asked to stay six feet apart from each other when walking, eating, in class, and in other designated indoor areas.
+Students are asked to stay six feet apart from each other when walking, eating, in class, and in other designated indoor areas.
 This requirement will be eased when students are in their circle groups on a dormitory floor.
 Students are allowed to be within less than six feet of each other only if outdoors and wearing a mask and must not be touching.

 Testing and Quarantine Before School

 Every student must obtain a nasal swab PCR COVID-19 test within 14 days before returning to campus, and that test report must be submitted to the Rutherford Health and Wellness Center upon arrival.
 (Employees must also obtain the nasal swab test.)
-All students must also self-quarantine for 14 days prior to returning to campus.
-For our domestic students, we are expecting them to adhere to this request, restricting their in-person access during the 14-day quarantine period to only immediate family members, and following strict physical distancing guidelines for that period of time.
+All students must also self-quarantine at their homes for 14 days prior to returning to campus.
+We are expecting students to adhere to this request, restricting their in-person access during the 14-day quarantine period to only immediate family members, and following strict physical distancing guidelines for that period of time.
 Our best hope in remaining fully open to on-campus learning will be to limit any virus on campus, and the care taken before students return to school will be critical to our success.
-In addition, all students traveling from another country must follow CDC guidelines and quarantine in the United States for 14 days prior to returning to school.

 Quarantine Because of Contact